 - Ensuring sufficient cleaning supplies and personal protective equipment for the facility

 We hope these steps bring you some comfort and assurance of our effort to keep our inmates, staff and public healthy.

 All persons entering the Roanoke City Sheriff's Office, Courts, and Jail maybe subject to a personal search.

 No electronic devices are allowed in the Roanoke City Courts or Jail.
 This includes, but is not limited to cell phones, tablets, laptops and smart watches.

 The Roanoke City Jail is closed to the public from 11:00 to 12:30 PM daily.

-As of June 1, 2016 visitation at the Roanoke City Jail on Tuesday, Thursday, Saturday and Sunday evenings will begin at 7:30 p.m. and end at 11:00 p.m.
+**As of March 12, 2020 -physical visitation is suspended until further notice.
+Additional video visits will be made available. ** As of June 1, 2018 visitation at the Roanoke City Jail on Thursday, Saturday and Sunday evenings will begin at 7:30 p.m. and end at 11:00 p.m.
 The previous start time for visitation on these evenings was 7:00 p.m.